Searchresults

 Why is Social Impact Relevant to Your Course Unit(s)?

 Your course unit is part and parcel of a study programme, and as such it prepares graduates for taking up an active role in society.
 Lecturers and study programmes are crucial in shaping that role.
-Whether the focus is solely on …
+Whether the focus is solely …

 Read more -